rootdrew27/ai-educational/README.md

-- A repo for my educational ai notebooks
+- A repo for my educational ai notebooks (Primarily based on Andrej Karpathy's Micrograd)